OpenBB-finance/OpenBB/website/content/sdk/guides/intros/stocks/due-diligence.md

 ### Snippet

-Below is a way to quickly collect the seven DataFrames created in the examples above, change the ticker variable to look at other US-listed companies.
+Below is a way to quickly collect the eight DataFrames created in the examples above, change the ticker variable to look at other US-listed companies.

 ```python
 from openbb_terminal.sdk import openbb